rki-mf1/LARRI/README.md

 - The Dorado basecaller will **not trim the barcodes**.
 - The Dorado demux command will run immediately after basecalling.

+Optionally, a TSV sample sheet can be provided with the --sample_sheet option to specify which barcodes should be processed.
-Optionally, a **tsv sample sheet** (provided using the `--sample_sheet` option) can be used to specify which barcodes are of interest.
+Optionally, a **tsv sample sheet** can be provided with thE `--sample_sheet` option) to specify which barcodes should be processed.
 The sample sheet is a simplified version of the one required by [Dorado](https://github.com/nanoporetech/dorado/blob/release-v1.1/documentation/SampleSheets.md) and has the following format:

 | alias     | barcode   |
 |-----------|-----------|